 Our audit committee consists of Kathleen LaPorte, Brian O'Callaghan, and Mahendra G. Shah.
-Our board of directors reviews the Nasdaq listing standards definition of independence for audit committee members on an annual basis and has determined that each member of the audit committee satisfies the independence requirements under the Nasdaq listing standards and Rule 10A-3(b)(1) of the Exchange Act.
+Our Board reviews the Nasdaq listing standards definition of independence for audit committee members on an annual basis and has determined that each member of the audit committee satisfies the independence requirements under the Nasdaq listing standards and Rule 10A-3(b)(1) of the Exchange Act.
 The chairperson of our audit committee is Ms. LaPorte.
-Our board of directors has determined that Ms. LaPorte is an "audit committee financial expert" within the meaning of SEC regulations, based on a qualitative assessment of Ms. LaPorte's level of knowledge and experience.
+Our Board has determined that Ms. LaPorte is an "audit committee financial expert" within the meaning of SEC regulations, based on a qualitative assessment of Ms. LaPorte's level of knowledge and experience.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with applicable requirements.
-In arriving at these determinations, our board of directors has examined each audit committee member's scope of experience and the nature of their employment.
+In arriving at these determinations, our Board has examined each audit committee member's scope of experience and the nature of their employment.

-The primary purpose of the audit committee is to discharge the responsibilities of our board of directors with respect to our corporate accounting and financial reporting processes, systems of internal control and financial statement audits, and to oversee our independent registered public accounting firm.
+The primary purpose of the audit committee is to discharge the responsibilities of our Board with respect to our corporate accounting and financial reporting processes, systems of internal control and financial statement audits, and to oversee our independent registered public accounting firm.
 Specific responsibilities of our audit committee include:

-- •helping our board of directors oversee our corporate accounting and financial reporting processes; - •reviewing and discussing with our management the adequacy and effectiveness of our disclosure controls and procedures; - •assisting with design and implementation of our risk assessment functions; - •managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - •discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - $\bullet developing \ procedures \ for \ employees \ to \ submit \ concerns \ an onymously \ about \ questionable \ accounting \ or \ audit \ matters;$
+- helping our Board oversee our corporate accounting and financial reporting processes; - reviewing and discussing with our management the adequacy and effectiveness of our disclosure controls and procedures; - · assisting with design and implementation of our risk assessment functions; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results;